kpd19/Two_Pathogen_Evolution/README.md

 # Requirements and Setup

 The code was built using R version 4.3.2 and Julia version 1.7.2.
 R can be downloaded [here](https://www.r-project.org) and Julia can be downloaded [here](https://julialang.org/downloads/).
 The code requires several packages that are not part of the base R installations.
 After installing R, navigate to the main repository directory and run the installation.R script to install necessary packages.
 After installing Julia, run the installation.jl script to install necessary packages.
+The project also uses the Stan programming language, Stan version 2.32.2, to estimate transmission parameters.
+Stan can be downloaded [here](https://mc-stan.org/users/interfaces/).

 # Fitting Bayesian model to field transmission experiment results